Official names shooter who killed 3 at California festival

 GILROY, Calif.
-(AP) — A shooter cut through a fence and opened fire on a crowd eating and listening to music at a popular food festival in California, killing three people, including a 6-year-old boy, and wounding about 15 others before police quickly shot him dead, authorities said.
+(AP) — A shooter cut through a fence and opened fire on a crowd eating and listening to music at a popular food festival in California, killing three people, including a 6-year-old boy, and wounding at least 15 others before police quickly shot him dead, authorities said.

 A law enforcement official said the gunman was identified as Santino William Legan and believed he was 19.
 The official wasn’t authorized to discuss the matter publicly and spoke to The Associated Press on condition of anonymity Monday.